casualcomputer/llm_google_colab/README.md

-# Setting Up Large Language Models on Google Colab
+# Setting Up Large Language Models on Google Colab and Kaggle

-This repository provides detailed tutorials for setting up and running Large Language Models (LLMs) on Google Colab.
+This repository provides detailed tutorials for setting up and running Large Language Models (LLMs) on Google Colab and Kaggle.
 Whether you have access to GPU acceleration or are limited to a CPU-only environment, these guides will help you get started with deploying and utilizing LLMs efficiently.

 ## Features